The Great Gatsby: an American novel photo

 In The Great Gatsby, apart from Gatsby, we find characters based on real figures such as Meyer Wolfshiem, who is actually Arnold Rothstein, a master of the New York underworld.

-In Chapter 4, at the metropole, the guy shot down was based on reality, it actually happened before the novel was written: he was gunned down because he had ratted on Becker, the corrupt NYPD chief.
+In Chapter 4, at the metropole, the guy shot down was based on reality, it happened before the novel was written: he was gunned down because he had ratted on Becker, the corrupt NYPD chief.

 The results of the 1919 baseball championships were fixed.
 In the text, Meyer Wolfshiem is responsible for tampering with the results while in reality, it is all Arnold Rothstein.